 In his autobiographical recollections and reflections, Little Did I Know (New York, 1963), the great Jewish novelist and Zionist, Maurice Samuel, asserts that the "authentic Jew" is "the one who understands and is faithful to his own personal and social identity.
-One who, in short, accepts his history."10 May we not make an analogous definition of the Latter-day Saint?
+One who, in short, accepts his history."18 May we not make an analogous definition of the Latter-day Saint?
 Are we authentic Latter-day Saints (i.e., real Mormons) unless we receive messages from our collective past?
 And who but the historian is prepared to relay authentic messages from the past?
-Our individual and collective authenticity as Latter-day Saints depends on the historians telling the truth, the whole truth, and nothing but the truth about our past.
+Our individual and collective authenticity as Latter-day Saints depends on historians telling the truth, the whole truth, and nothing but the truth about our past.
 This includes the failures as well as the achievements, the weaknesses as well as the strengths, the individual derelictions as well as the heroism and self-sacrifice.

 History can give meaning and purpose to life; it can help to formulate attitudes and policies for the future.
-As we prepare to celebrate the sesquicentennial anniversary of the Church in 1980, we must intensify our historical inquiries.
-May the images conveyed by our historians help us to continue the restoration of the Gospel of the Master, and may they assist us in building the Kingdom of God on earth.
+As we prepare to celebrate the sesquicentennial anniversary of the church in 1980, we must intensify our historical inquiries.
+My hope is that the images conveyed by our historians help us to continue the restoration of the Gospel of the Master and assist us in building the Kingdom of God on Earth.

-10See the review by Daniel Stern in Saturday Review, January 25, 1964, p.
-35.
+^{18.} See the review by Daniel Stern in Saturday Review, 25 Jan.
+1964, 35.